ElvisYong/smubabygptbot/README.md

 ## 🔗 SG Links Policy

-- AI links are extracted from the model output and filtered to whitelisted SG domains only: `healthhub.sg`, `hpb.gov.sg`, `moh.gov.sg`, `kkh.com.sg`, `ecda.gov.sg`, `life.gov.sg`, `mom.gov.sg`, `imh.com.sg`, `sos.org.sg`, `gov.sg`, `familiesforlife.sg`.
-- Curated default links per flow are always preferred; filtered AI links are merged on top, deduplicated, and trimmed.
+- In v0, links extracted from the AI reply are merged with a small curated set and deduplicated (not strictly SG-only).
-- Unknown flow has safe defaults referencing Families for Life and HealthHub overview pages.
+- Unknown flow has simple defaults.
-- All replies end with: `_Disclaimer: General info only.
-For emergencies, call 995._`
+- All replies end with: `_Note: General information only.
+For urgent concerns, seek professional help in your area._`

 ---